diogocoutinho/vue-international-phone/README.md

 Contributions are welcome!
 Feel free to submit pull requests or report issues.

 ## License

-This project is licensed under the MIT License.
-See the LICENSE file for more information.
+This project is licensed under the MIT License - see the [LICENSE](https://opensource.org/licenses/MIT) file for details.